 Pipedrive is a popular CRM for sales teams and a pipeline management software.
 You can use the Pipedrive API to export data from Pipedrive for analysis and reports.

-Apipheny is an API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs, save API requests, schedule API requests, and more.
-Click here for more information about Apipheny.
-There’s a 30-day free trial included, then it’s $19-$29/month.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Pipedrive API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the top menu.
 In the add-ons menu, you should see Apipheny.